Jagreath/fresh-poe-filter/README.md

 # A "Fresh" Filter
-A filter for the game [Path of Exile](https://www.pathofexile.com/).
-For the uninitiated: Path of Exile is an ARPG, and filter files are used as a way of limiting what item drops are shown, and how they are shown.
+An item filter for the game [Path of Exile](https://www.pathofexile.com/).

 ## Overview
-The goal of this filter was to allow me to spend less time thinking about the item drops displayed on screen, and more time actually playing.

-It attempts to do this by having a limited palette, a restrictive set of rules on what item drops are actually shown, and fewer rules for item drops that *are* shown.
+I put this filter together because I didn't really care for the extensive visual rules that many filters use to illustrate item properties.
+I just want to know if I care to pick an item up, and I want items to be visually distinct.
+So I tried to generally limit my rules and use a palette of five colors only.

+### Standard Filter
+The initial filter I made.
+Shows a reasonable number of items, with more focus on influened items and the "best" bases otherwise.

 ### Soft Filter
-A version of the filter that will generally show more rare item drops.
+This version of the filter shows a lot of rares.
+I use this when starting a league, and often in SSF.

 ### Level Filter
-A version of the filter that ignores endgame item drops, and has graduated rules for weapons and flasks that help during leveling.
+A leveling filter that limits equipment drops to near-level ranges.

+### Hard Filter
+This version of the filter tries to limit equipment more, as well as hiding some of the lower value currencies.